Joseph Tyree Sneed III

-Joseph Tyree Sneed III (July 21, 1920 – February 9, 2008) was a Republican United States Deputy Attorney General and then a United States circuit judge of the United States Court of Appeals for the Ninth Circuit for nearly 35 years until his death.
+Joseph Tyree Sneed III (July 21, 1920 – February 9, 2008) was an American jurist who served as United States Deputy Attorney General and then as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit for nearly 35 years until his death.
 He was the father of Carly Fiorina, a former CEO of Hewlett-Packard.

-Early life
+Early life and education

-Joseph Tyree Sneed III was born on July 21, 1920 in Calvert, Texas.
+Joseph Tyree Sneed III was born on July 21, 1920, in Calvert, Texas.
 He was the son of Cara Carlton (Weber) and Harold Marvin Sneed (January 6, 1883 – Dec 27, 1934), a rancher and landowner.
+Joseph P. Sneed is his great-great-grandfather.
 He spent his youth working summers as a cowboy on his uncle's ranch in the Texas Panhandle.

 Sneed received his Bachelor of Business Administration degree from Southwestern University in 1941.
-He served as a Staff Sergeant in the Army Air Corps during World War II.
+He served as a staff sergeant in the Army Air Corps during World War II.
 Sneed attended the University of Texas School of Law, where he received his Bachelor of Laws, Order of the Coif in 1947.
 He was also a visiting student at the London School of Economics and the University of Ghana.
 He subsequently received a Doctor of Juridical Science from Harvard Law School in 1958.